 This is even truer if you’re a fan of throwing big alfresco parties and cookouts, and enjoy seeing all of your friends and family devouring your delicious as you stand proud at the grill, knowing that your annual cookout is the event everyone looks forward to each year.

-However, to get the best out of your outdoor cooking experience it’s imperative that you have a really good grill that will let you cook a wide variety of food, as well as provide you with the space you need to feed several people.
+However, to get the best out of your outdoor cooking experience it’s imperative that you use the best gas grills that will let you cook a wide variety of food, as well as provide you with the space you need to feed several people.

-By far, gas grills are the best option for this, beating charcoal alternatives hands down in performance and functionality.
-But, with each gas grill promising to be the best or do something different, finding the best one can be a bit of a head scratching experience.
+By far, gas grills are the best option for this, beating charcoal grill alternatives hands down in performance and functionality.
+But finding the best gas grills can be an overwhelming experience.

 To help simplify things, we’ve put together a list of five of the best gas grills available, as well as a handy buying guide that’s full of hints and tips on what to look for before settling on your final decision.
 Keep reading to learn more!